-Author/Year/ Country/Study Design/ PEDro Score/ N Methods Outcomes each protocol, and after each break (T3).
-Outcome Measures: Modified Ashworth Scale (MAS), Modified Tardieu Scale (MTS), Range of Motion (ROM), and Hand Opening (HO). improvement was not maintained at T3.
+Author Year Country Research Design PEDro Sample Size Methods Outcomes splinting and manual stretching (G3, n=14).
+Each exercise was done for 30min followed by a 60min break.
+Outcomes were assessed before (T1) and after (T2) each protocol, and after each break (T3).
+Outcome Measures: Modified Ashworth Scale (MAS), Modified Tardieu Scale (MTS), Range of Motion (ROM), and Hand Opening (HO). and stretching (p=0.022) from T1 to T2, but neither improvement was maintained at T3.
+4. In G2, the mean HO score improved significantly after splinting from T1 to T2 (p=0.009), but the improvement was not maintained at T3.
 There was no significant change for the control.
 5. In G3, the mean HO score improved significantly after splinting (p=0.005) from T1 to T2, but the improvement was not maintained at T3.
 There was no significant change in mean HO score after stretching (p=0.249).
 6. In G3 and G2, there were no significant changes in MTS or ROM after the interventions.
 Lannin et al. (2003) Australia RCT PEDro=8 N=28 Population: ABI; Gender: Male=13, Female=15.
-Experimental Group (n=17): Mean Age=65 yr; Mean Time Post Injury=47 days.
-Control Group (n=11): Mean Age=68 yr; Mean Time Post Injury=57 days.
-Intervention: The experimental group wore an immobilizing hand splint in a functional position (10°-30° wrist extension) for 4 wk, for no longer than 12 hr each night.
+Experimental Group (n=17): Mean Age=65yr; Mean Time Post Injury=47 days.
+Control Group (n=11): Mean Age=68yr; Mean Time Post Injury=57d.
+Intervention: The experimental group wore an immobilizing hand splint in a functional position (10°-30° wrist extension) for 4wk, for no longer than 12hr each night.
 The control group received standard care (motor training and stretching).
 Outcome Measure: Length of wrist and finger flexor muscles, Hand and arm function, and Visual Analog Scale for Pain (VAS), and Motor Assessment Scale (MAS).
 Effects of splinting were not statistically significant.
 Splinting increased wrist extension by a mean of 1° post intervention and reduced wrist extension by a mean of 2° at follow-up.
 Splinting decreased upper-limb function after intervention (MAS; mean 0.3 points) and at follow-up (mean 0.8 points).
 Splinting decreased performance of hand movements by a mean of 0.4 points (MAS) post intervention and 0.5 points at follow-up.
 Splinting decreased overall upper-limb function by 0.1 points after intervention and by 0.2 points at follow-up (MAS).
 Increased reported intensity of upper-limb pain (mean: 0.2cm) on VAS after intervention and by 1cm at follow-up.